nikolap994/navnode-gui/README.md

 By leveraging these hooks, developers can extend the functionality of the **Navnode GUI** application, introducing custom behaviors that align with project requirements and operational workflows.
 This modular approach empowers users to exert fine-grained control over deployment processes and seamlessly integrate server-side actions tailored to their unique use cases and preferences.

-## Custom Hooks in Navnode GUI

-Custom hooks in the Navnode GUI application are used to execute specific logic before or after certain events, such as deployment actions, cronjob executions, or webhook processing.
-By centralizing hook definitions and making them dynamic, you can apply custom behavior to various scenarios in your Navnode GUI application.

 ### Directory Structure